 Master’s Programme Dance Education

-MADE is a unique Master programme that prepares you for ways of working in dance that are becoming increasingly varied and cross-disciplinary.
+Master’s Programme Dance Education is a unique master programme that prepares you for ways of working in dance that are becoming increasingly varied and cross-disciplinary.
 There are only a few equivalent programmes in the world.
-The education is given part-time remotely, where you meet teachers and course mates one intensive week per course.
+The education is given half-time remotely, where you meet teachers and students one intensive week per course.
 This enables part-time work during the studies.
-The focus is on how you can convey and work with dance and choreography in an exploratory manner.
+The focus is on how you can convey and work with dance and choreography in relation to education.
 We welcome different dance genres, created both for performing arts contexts but also for social contexts such as tango, folk dance and community dance.

-Studying at MADE, you develop your practice along with an aesthetic and sociocultural awareness to process both local and globally current issues.
+Studying at Master’s Programme Dance Education, you develop your practice along with an aesthetic and sociocultural awareness to process both local and globally current issues.
 Your own in-depth knowledge creates the opportunity to expand the field of dance education, choreography and artistic leadership.

 Working today as a dance educator and leader of artistic processes in dance and choreography